vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/01-configuring-an-app.md

 After completing the lab, you will be able to:

 - Summarize some of the ways to configure a Spring application
-- Use environment variables to configure an application running locally
+- Use environment variables to externally configure an application running locally

 # 12 Factor Applications